 I was a little deterred by the number of tourists at first, but when I got off the boat to explore the shallow waters around the sand bar it was quite interesting to see what was going on.

 Must Read → 3 Weeks Philippines Itinerary

-Before even having the chance to set foot on to the sand bar a local jewellery seller had boarded our boat and tried convincing us to buy a couple of pearl necklaces.
-Once we kindly denied his offer we were able to get off and stroll around the sand bar.
+Before even having the chance to set foot on the sand bar, a local jewelry seller had boarded our boat and tried convincing us to buy a couple of pearl necklaces.
+Once we kindly denied his offer we were able to get off and stroll around.

 Most of Virgin Island Panglao consists of floating seafood kitchens which were quite an amusing scene to watch.

 You could go up to the boat that had the most appealing seafood and choose whatever you felt like trying such as lobsters, sea urchins, calamari, and fish which they would boil or grill right in front of you.

 There was also the option to sit on benches and tables that were half-submerged in water to enjoy your fresh meal.